Lyme Disease infographic summarizes Lyme Disease contraction, symptoms, and treatment options for individuals who get it.

 - 28 — Maximum number of days that Lyme disease is commonly treated for.

-- 10-20 — Percentage of patients who, after being treated for 2-4 weeks with antibiotics will still have some some symptoms (fatigue, pain, joint and muscle aches.
+- 10-20 — Percentage of patients who, after being treated for 2-4 weeks with antibiotics will still have some symptoms (fatigue, pain, joint and muscle aches.
 This is thought to be due to residual tissue and immune system damage.

 - 25 — Percentage of patients overall who have had any treatment and who have lingering symptoms – usually for just a few days.